-Chronic Pain After Trauma or Surgery
+Chronic Pain After Traumatic Injury or Surgical Procedure

 An important point needs to be made up front with the development of chronic pain after traumatic injury or some type of surgical procedure.
 It matters little to the body whether damage to nerves is sustained during the violence of a motorcycle crash or in the controlled, sterile environment of the operating room.
 At the end of the day, either mechanism (trauma or surgery) can be an effective way to damage peripheral nerves.
 Both trauma and surgery can produce lacerations, crush injuries, and stretch-traction injuries to peripheral nerves.
 The end result tends to be the same…chronic nerve pain.